adjanni/Facial_Keypoints_Detection_w_CNN--Pytorch/README.md

 ### Architecture & Performance
 I modified the NaimishNet (original)[https://arxiv.org/pdf/1710.00977.pdf] architecture.
+The hyperparameters of the new CNN are depictec in the following table

 |Conv Layer      | Number of Filters | Filter Shape     | Stride     | Padding     |
 | :---           |    :----:         |          :---:   | :---:      |---:         |